 Cultural heritage is not only about monuments and historical buildings.
 It also relates to the traditions and values of a city.
 In the last couple of years, Venetian inhabitants have launched several initiatives related to this topic.
 Their common purpose is to preserve the city of Venice, with respect for the historical customs, but they all look at it from a different angle.

 The best-known trade in Venice is of course that of the gondolier.
 For the first time in more than 1,000 years, the Gondolier Association of Venice – which represents Venice’s 433 licensed gondoliere – has aligned itself to a sponsor in 2015.
 Al Duca D’Aosta, a Venetian clothing group, has developed a range of clothing with a new logo for the gondoliere, such as red and white or blue and white striped t-shirts, polo shirts and sweaters, black or dark blue dress pants, winter vests and ribboned-straw hats.
 These were given to all gondoliere, but can also be bought by tourists.
 The Gondolier Association will invest all royalties earned from the sales in projects in the city of Venice which safeguard the gondolier and artisan trades that surround the gondola and the Venetian rowing style tradition.
 The items are available at the historical Emilio Ceccato clothing store at the foot of the Rialto Bridge or online.
+For more information on what it entails to be a gondolier, you can read my post ‘An insider’s story from the world of gondoliers‘.

 Some organizations focus on the authenticity of the city.
 Masegni & Nizioleti Association (started in March 2014) for instance strives for the correct use of names on the signs (nizioleto in Italian) indicating monuments or street names.
 They intervene at the institutional level to make sure errors and inaccuracies are corrected, and they even prefer to have the names mentioned in the traditional Venetian dialect.
 Their main concern is the dignity and respect for the historical values of the city.
 Venezia Autentica (launched in October 2015) is creating a network of Venice lovers, both in the city itself and abroad, who want to support the authentic Venice.
 Their goal is to make sure people really understand the city and to do that, they share a lot of information on social media (on history, legends, events and so on), and in the near future on their website.
 At the same time, they want to create opportunities for the Venetian artisans and promote Venice.